niclejeune/projects-in-data-science/README.md

 ## Usage

+### 0. Data Preparation

+Download the necessary data files from [this Google Drive link](https://drive.google.com/file/d/1bZ0v7IBB9HPhRgtCViYxqghOzstXsoTp/view?usp=sharing) and extract them into the `data/` directory at the root of this project.
+Note: the `data/` directory is not included in this repository due to size constraints.

 ### 1. Feature Extraction (`01_process_images.py`)

 This script processes images and metadata to extract relevant features for cancer detection.
 It accepts several optional command-line arguments: